 Thomas Laussermair had been looking for an adventure trip that combined cycling and mountaineering for years.
 He had read about the Panamerican Highway, the world’s longest road from Alaska to Patagonia, a long-distance cycling classic through North, Central and South America.
 Likewise, the Seven Summits story of climbing all continent highpoints had fascinated him for a long time.
 Over the years he had wondered if there was a way to combine highway cycling and highpoint climbing?

 He had briefly contemplated doing the Seven Summits by bicycle, but then dismissed that idea as too long and too expensive.
-Then a new idea hatched in his mind: combining the Panamerican Highway cycling with climbing all country highpoints and the Panamerican Peaks project was born.
+Then a new idea hatched in his mind: combining the Panamerican Highway cycling with climbing all country highpoints and the Panamerican Peaks project was born: Cycling Alaska to Patagonia & Climbing the Highest Mountain of each Country along the way!

 When Laussermair got laid off in February 2009, something inside his head told him that the time had come to do this trip.